vipul-sharma20/vipul.xyz/_random/building_mechanical_keyboard.md

 ABS ones are usually cheaper than these.
 The pudding style keycaps look really good with this RGB board.

-I would've bought a Ducky keyboard only if I had not done this custom build.
+I would've bought a Ducky keyboard if I had not done this custom build.
 I have heard good reviews about it.

 #### Key Switches Review